fairdirect/foodrescue-app/README.md

 # 5. Development Guide

 The following chapters provide a setup to build Food Rescue App under Ubuntu Linux 20.04 LTS.
+The instructions are mostly the same under other Ubuntu flavors and other [Debian (Testing) based Linux distributions](https://en.wikipedia.org/wiki/List_of_Linux_distributions#Debian_%28Testing%29_based).

+Do not try to do this setup under earlier versions of Ubuntu Linux, such as Ubuntu 19.10.
+Kirigami 5.68.0 will require ECM 5.68.0 which will require cmake 3.16 which is not available in the repositories of that distro.
+Trying to install the cmake package from Ubuntu 20.04 will also not be possible.
+It is somehow possible to make this setup (I made it once under Ubuntu 19.10), but the time is better invested updating the development system.

-The instructions are mostly the same under Ubuntu 19.10 and under other Ubuntu flavors and other [Debian (Testing) based Linux distributions](https://en.wikipedia.org/wiki/List_of_Linux_distributions#Debian_%28Testing%29_based).
-But if you are setting up your development environment under Windows or Mac OS X, you are so far on your own; you can however learn the required versions of Android SDK, NDK, Qt, KDE ECM and Kirigami from the instructions below.
+If you are setting up your development environment under Windows or Mac OS X, you are so far on your own; you can however learn the required versions of Android SDK, NDK, Qt, KDE ECM and Kirigami from the instructions below.

 ## 5.1.
 Dependencies Overview